 The class is done in the supine position, and so, some cancer survivors are not able to participate due to pressure on their backs.
 Others cannot get down to the floor, even with the assistance of a chair.
 One type of yoga is not going to suit every cancer survivor’s need.
 Of the hundreds of yoga studies I’ve read, using different types of yoga and different combinations of breath, asana and meditation, all students benefit from the practice of yoga.
 Finding their yoga match is something we teachers can support with information.

-“The Art & Science of Teaching Yoga to Cancer Patients and Survivors‘, is the ONLY an online YCS yoga teacher training course.
-It is on-going class and you can enroll anytime.
-Each lesson has interaction and feedback.
-I want you to be successful in learning how to safely, effectively, and competently support survivors.
-You will be pioneers, too.
+“The Art & Science of Teaching Yoga to Cancer Patients and Survivors‘, is the ONLY online YCS yoga teacher training course.

-However, only students who successfully complete Part I will be approved to take Part II and Part III.
-A certificate at the end of the training in Part III is awarded to those who successfully complete making their own hour long audio class which is uploaded to YOUTUBE.
+A certificate at the end of the training in Part III is awarded to those who successfully complete making their own hour long audio class which is uploaded to YOUTUBE or SOUNDCLOUD.com .
 We keep creating excellent free content for the most fragile of cancer patients: those who cannot leave their homes or the hospital.

 Blessings to all of us who travel this footpath together.
 Bring your Light to others through healing with yoga.

 Namaste and Blessings,

 “Healing is a state of mind and heart”